TeraSwitch/terraform-provider-teraswitch/docs/resources/metal.md

 - `partitions` (Attributes List) Partitions to be created on the metal service.
 Not specifying this will result in a single root partition being created. (see [below for nested schema](#nestedatt--partitions))
 - `password` (String) The password to be set for the root user.
 If not provided, a random password will be generated.
 - `project_id` (Number) The ID of the project that the metal will be created in.
-- `quantity` (Number) The number of services to be created.
-By default, one will be created.
 - `raid_arrays` (Attributes List) Raid arrays to be created on the metal service.
 Can reference physical device names or partitions from mediums of the same class. (see [below for nested schema](#nestedatt--raid_arrays))
 - `reserve_pricing` (Boolean) Denotes if the metal service is being reserved for a whole year.
 If so, it gets the discounted rate
 - `ssh_key_ids` (List of Number) The SSH key ids to be added to the service.
 These keys will be added to the authorized_keys file for the root user.